 Side effect focus

 If you’re taking Neulasta, you may be wondering how long side effects of Neulasta last, or maybe you’re looking for advice on how to deal with Neulasta’s side effects.
 Read on to learn details about some of the side effects Neulasta may cause.
+You can see also see this in-depth article for more information about Neulasta’s side effects.

 The most common side effect of Neulasta is bone pain.
 And it typically affects your back and legs.